 I love the idea of having a process, but mainly I spend a lot of time being insane before I actually get myself into a zone.
 My books take between 4 and 6 months to write, and then require another 2 or 3 months for editing and revisions.
 I’m very lucky to work with one of the most incredible editors in the world–she’s brilliant and insightful, and she makes me look like a far far better writer than I actually am.

-As for process, now, ten books in, I’ve come to realize that every book is different.
+As for process, now, eleven books in, I’ve come to realize that every book is different.
 Some are heavily outlined, some aren’t.
 Some begin with characters, some with conflict.
 Sometimes the beginning comes easy, like opening a tap, and sometimes I have to pull and fight to get 100 pages written.